apache/incubator-weex/doc/components/indicator.md

 ### Styles

-- `itemColor`: &lt;colors&gt; This style attribute sets the normal item color using either a named color or a color specified in the hexadecimal #RRGGBB format.
+- `item-color`: &lt;colors&gt; This style attribute sets the normal item color using either a named color or a color specified in the hexadecimal #RRGGBB format.
-- `itemSelectedColor`: &lt;colors&gt; This style attribute sets the selected item color using either a named color or a color specified in the hexadecimal #RRGGBB format.
+- `item-selectedColor`: &lt;colors&gt; This style attribute sets the selected item color using either a named color or a color specified in the hexadecimal #RRGGBB format.
-- `itemSize`: &lt;length&gt; The size of the indicator elements, which is an float attribute.
+- `item-size`: &lt;length&gt; The size of the indicator elements, which is an float attribute.

 **common styles**: check out the [common styles](/references/common-attrs.md)